MariahMcMichael/MariahMcMichael.github.io/index.md

 ## About Me

 Hello my name is Mariah McMichael.
 Currently, I am a senior at Morgan State University.
-I plan to graduate in December 2023 with a bachelor of science in computer science.
+I plan to graduate in May 2024 with a bachelor of science in computer science.

 ## About My Mentor